emrearan/healthcare-insights/README.md

 # healthcare-insights

 The project includes a PostgreSQL database and Spark jobs.
 It aims to create an example of a healthcare data platform.
+All input data used in this project is mock/synthetic data created solely for demonstration purposes.
 To be able to run the project, you should have Docker installed.

 ## Setup